-- 6.1 Cooperation Both the DURSA and the CA have sections that require cooperation.
-The CA flow down is more specific than the DURSA general duty to cooperate. - 9.2 Uses- The DURSA refers to this as Future Use, but the substantive provisions are the same. - 9.3 Disclosures- The DURSA does not have a direct parallel section, but Section 13 covers the same issue.
+- 6.1 Cooperation- Both the DURSA and the CA have sections that require cooperation.
+The CA flow down is more specific than the DURSA general duty to cooperate. - 7.1 Confidential Information Both the DURSA and the CA have sections that provide how confidential information is to be managed.
+The DURSA covers this in Section 16. - 9.2 Uses- The DURSA refers to this as Future Use, but the substantive provisions are the same. - 9.3 Disclosures- The DURSA does not have a direct parallel section, but Section 13 covers the same issue.
+The DURSA has more granular requirements whereas the CA covers this under Applicable Law. - 9.5 Special Legal Requirements- The DURSA covers this in Section 13.